imagekitio/docs-keep-a-changelog/getting-started/quickstart-guides/react-native.md

 {% endtabs %}

-Create the `AppComponent.js` file within the `app` directory, encompassing the screens.
-Initiate with the home screen.
-Additionally, open the `App.tsx` file and include the provided code to render the `AppComponent`.
+Create the `AppComponent.js` file within the `app` directory which will contain the screens.
+Add the home screen.
+Open the `App.tsx` file and add the provided code to render the `AppComponent`.

 {% tabs %}